 "Connecticut has everything a captive needs to succeed: a convenient location, thriving ecosystem, modern captive laws, low fees, insurance innovation, and responsive, experienced regulators," Mr. Mais said.

 Others also applaud the strength of the Connecticut Insurance Department, which has "displayed excellent leadership, experience and expertise, and a business-friendly attitude towards captive insurers and the industry," said P.J.
 Cimini, president of the Connecticut Captive Insurance Association.

 In addition, Fenhua Liu, assistant deputy commissioner of the Connecticut Insurance Department's Captive Insurance Division, notes that the "department collaborated with Connecticut Insurance Financial Services, Connecticut Captive Insurance Association, Connecticut Society of CPAs, National Network of Accountants, InsurerTech Hartford, and the Connecticut Department of Economic and Community Development in the 'Reimagining Business Insurance' initiative to educate businesses on how captives fill gaps in coverage."

 Another attraction is the depth of insurance talent in Connecticut, which for decades has been informally known as an "insurance capital."

 "This is an insurance center of excellence," said Stephen DiCenso, past president and current board member of the Connecticut Captive Insurance Association and a principal and consulting actuary with Milliman Inc. in Wakefield, Massachusetts.

-Connecticut legislators also have been highly receptive to considering and making changes to the state's captive statute to keep it up to date.
+Connecticut legislators also have been highly receptive to considering and making changes to the state's captive statute to keep competitive with other states' laws.

 "We have worked with legislators to keep the law fresh," said Michael Serricchio, senior vice president with Marsh Captive Solutions in Norwalk, Connecticut.